Restoration of Aquatic Habitat

 - Expand habitat for bears, migratory birds and other wildlife

-Funding is provided by the U.S. Department of Agriculture’s Natural Resources Conservation Service, along with the Walton Family Foundation and the U.S. Endowment for Forestry and Communities.
+Funding is provided by the U.S. Department of Agriculture’s Natural Resources Conservation Service, along with the Mississippi River Trust, the Walton Family Foundation, the National Fish and Wildlife Foundation, International Paper Company and others.

 Comprehensive Natural Resources Study